emmajanedrews/base-template/_posts/2018-04-17-colemere-realty-is-hiring-agents.md

 A lot of you may not have heard about who we are, but **Colemere Realty is the oldest real estate company in the Salt Lake Valley**.

-Both Brian and I are third-generation Realtors.
+Both Bryan and I are third-generation Realtors.
 Our grandfather started Colemere Realty back in 1953, so **we’re excited to share our story of who we are and what exciting things we have to bring to the real estate industry**.

 Even though we’re the oldest brokerage in the state, you may not have heard of us because we were heads-down, highly effective agents, working hard to produce for ourselves.
-Back in 2015, Brian and I purchased the business from our parents, who retired, and we realized that we had a great system and we wanted to bring that to other agents.
+Back in 2015, Bryan and I purchased the business from our parents, who retired, and we realized that we had a great system and we wanted to bring that to other agents.
 We also wanted to shift and have a team focus **so that not only could Realtors produce at a super high level, but they could also have a life**.

 {% include pullquote.html %}